Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Does the amendment change how property tax notices are delivered?

-The updated rules provide more predictable tax conditions, helping owners plan more effectively for future expenses.
+The updated rules provide more predictable tax conditions and meaningful exemption thresholds, helping owners plan more effectively for future expenses.

 Is there a deadline to benefit from the new exemption rules?

-Homeowners must comply with standard homestead exemption deadlines to apply the updated exemption amounts.
+Homeowners must comply with standard homestead exemption filing deadlines with their local appraisal district to apply the updated exemption amounts.

 Do the amendments affect tax payment schedules?